Clifton, Bedfordshire

 Samuel Whitbread Academy is also located in the village of Clifton.
 Clifton was visited by the Queen and Prince Philip on 17 November 2006 as part of a visit to reopen the school.

 Facilities in Clifton include a lower school, butcher, post office/village store and two public houses (The Golden Lion and The Admiral).
 There is also an Indian restaurant, garage, petrol station and a hairdresser.
 There is a small group of businesses located in converted farm buildings at Clifton Bury farm.

 At the northern edge of the village is Clifton Cricket Club which plays at the Claybridge Ground.

 Football is played at the Recreation ground.
 The Community Centre, with its large car park, is located at the Northern end of the Recreation Ground.
 All Saints’ Church Hall is situated in Stanford Lane.

 There is a duckpond in the centre of the village.

 English actor Ben Whishaw was born and grew up in Clifton.

 Geography

 Clifton is located in the valley of the River Ivel which used to be navigable through the village.
 The highest point in the village is 62m above sea level at Hitchin Hill.

+Education

+Clifton Primary School is in the community.